burst-apps-team/burst-wiki/docs/en/getting-started.md

 If you have more advanced computer skills and prefer software that is not Windows based, packages for other popular operating systems have been developed.

-Rhe Burst Reference Software and guides to run it for Windows, Linux, and MacOS are below:
+The Burst Reference Software and guides to run it for Windows, Linux, and MacOS are below:

 -   [Burst Reference Software](https://github.com/burst-apps-team/burstcoin/releases)